Pompton Lakes Department of Special Services(973) 835-7100316 Lakeside Ave, Pompton Lakes NJ 07442Special Education

 Special Education Parent Advisory Council (SEPAC)

-The Pompton Lake's Special Education Parent Advisory Council (SEPAC) will meet three times a year, to discuss current topics in special education.
-Notifications of dates and times of the SEPAC meetings are posted on the district website and sent home to our families when appropriate; we will continue to hold these meetings at the Lakeside School.
+Pompton Lake's Special Education Parent Advisory Council (SEPAC) will meet three times a year, to discuss current topics in special education.
+Notifications of dates and times of the SEPAC meetings are posted on the district website and sent home to our families when appropriate; we will continue to hold these meetings via Zoom.

 Activities & Events